 The next notable character in the line of Adam and Eve is Seth.
-In verse 4.25 scripture says that Adam lay with his wife again, and that she bore a son and named him Seth.
+In verse 4.25 scripture says that Adam lay with his wife again and that she bore a son and named him Seth.
 Seth means ‘Granted’.
 “For,” she said, “God has granted me another son in place of Abel.”
 Eve has finally named aright.
-Eve mentions God first, she is ‘granted’ a son by God, and Seth is in no way about Eve ‘getting’ a son, as written concerning Cain.
-The enlightenment principle directs that everything comes from God, but it also concludes that every decision you make is also your free choice.
-Hence we have the garden story as Eve and then Adam makes a choice concerning which pathway to choose.
+Eve mentions God first, she is ‘granted a son’ by God.
+In that Seth takes the place of the righteous Abel, in essence, Eve has designated Seth after righteousness.
+Through Adam and Eve unto Seth, the garden-knowledge and wisdom, the ‘branches of knowledge’, pass on.

 THE GENERATIONS and YAHWEH

-Seth now becomes the patriarchal wisdom teacher.
-When Seth in turn passes this revealed knowledge to Enosh, Enosh receives knowledge not only from his father, Seth, but also his grandparents, Adam and Eve.
-For the first time a full biblical generation exists on earth—grandfather, father, son, and likewise daughters as well.
-The other sons and daughters of Seth are not mentioned, only Enosh.
+When Seth, in turn, passes this revealed knowledge to Enosh, Enosh receives knowledge not only from his father, Seth but also his grandparents, Adam and Eve.
+For the first time, a full biblical generation exists on earth—grandfather, father, son, and likewise daughters as well.
+The other sons and daughters of Seth remain unlisted.
 Enosh now becomes the inheritor, and also becomes the marker of the generations.

 MINISTRY of ENOSH

 The mixed mind of man is no longer willing to follow after the wisdom teachings Enosh presents.
 The worship of the many gods leaves the mind running from one god to the next, split apart.
-Soon, chants and incantations, spells and sorceries take the place of a true hearted and humble nature toward God, and become reduced ‘to getting’, with holiness diminished.
-Naming after vanities one atop another, eventually God’s namesake becomes completely profaned.
+Soon, chants and incantations, spells and sorceries take the place of a true-hearted and humble nature toward God and become reduced ‘to getting’, with holiness diminished.
+Naming after vanities one atop another, eventually, God’s namesake becomes completely profaned.
 So it was that man fell into every kind of evil.
 That the Bible mentions in the prelude to Noah, “Now God saw that the whole world was corrupt [ripe for destruction] and full of violence,” tells us that whatever Enosh had intended, the revelation had gone awry.

 Jm.
 2.14-19: What good is it my brothers, if someone claims to have faith but has no actions to prove it?
 Is such “faith” able to save him?
 Suppose a brother or sister is without clothes and daily food, and someone says to him, “Shalom!
 Keep warm and eat hearty!” without giving him what he needs, what good does it do?
 Thus, faith by itself, unaccompanied by actions, is dead.
 (18) But someone will say that you have faith and I have actions.
 Show me this faith of yours without the actions, and I will show my faith by my actions!
 You believe that “God is one”?
 Good for you!
 The demons believe it too– the thought makes them shudder with fear.